 Because rear foot elevated split leg squats involve so many muscles, they may be the only leg exercise you ever need to do.

 The Bulgarian split squat is a great all-in-one lower-body workout option if you are pressed for time.

 Do you need a more challenging opportunity to build muscle?

 - while wearing a heavy backpack,

-- with your rear foot in a TRX sling, or
+- with your rear foot in a TRX band, or

 The Bulgarian split squat is a straightforward exercise that you can make more challenging by adding weight in any of the ways mentioned above.

 - ALL LEVELS, ALL GOALS - TRX GO is a lightweight Suspension Trainer, easy to use...

 - ONE POUND WONDER - Includes Suspension Training Strap, Indoor/Outdoor Anchors &...